nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 then get the parameter value and emit an event report.

 1. Otherwise fail an assertion.
-This code should never run, because there are no other parameters.
+This code should never run because there are no other parameters.

 <a name="The-MathReceiver-Component_Write-and-Run-Unit-Tests"></a>